letscontrolit/ESPEasy/docs/source/ESPEasy/AboutUs.rst

-With both Mvb and Psy0rz having little time to spend on the project two of the most eager contributors Grovkillen (mainly wiki documentation and help tools at that time) and TD-er (had already implemented the event based Wifi and also introduced chunked webpage).
-The aim for the core team is to take ESP Easy and make it as great as can be by dedicating full time commitment to the project.
+With both Mvb and Psy0rz having little time to spend on the project two of the most eager contributors Grovkillen (mainly wiki documentation and help tools at that time) and TD-er (had already implemented the event based Wifi and also introduced chunked webpage) stepped in.
+The aim for the core team is to make the ESP Easy OS as great as can be by dedicating full time commitment to the project.

 User count was at this point approximitly around 32 000 and 24 hour download